eoodin/shelf/README.md

 Run server
 ==========
-Shelf consists of two parts, a server backend and a static fronted, you need to run them separately due to limitation bring by angular-cli.
+Shelf divided into frontend and backend server in sub folder respectively as npm projects, you need to run them separately.
 1. Start the backend:
-node server/index.js
+<backend subfolder> $ npm start

 2. Start the frontend
-npm start
+<frontend subfolder> $ npm start

-You may want to run them in backend at once, then you probably need a simple shell script on Linux:

- nohup node server/index.js &> server.log &
- nohup npm start &> /dev/null &
+You may want to run them in backend at once, then you probably need a simple shell script on Linux: nohup npm start &> /dev/null &

 Technical introduction
 ======================
 1. [Angular2 https://angular.io] is used for front-end framework.